Friday, November 28, 2008

 "Thanks Arthur.", I said, as I headed off back to check out mi new room.

 Arthur Auberry was a middle-aged man who wore a canvas Karkie jungle hat.
 He had pleasant features and the usual deep lines from a life in the bush.
 He smoked Log Cabin rollies and always had one stuck out of the corner of his mouth.
 Once he stuck it in the right-hand corner, he never removed until it was a quarter of an inch away from his lips.

-He wore the usual clothes of a wheat cocky and there was nothing on the surface which would reveal the devastating past this man once had to live, (which I came to hear about as we developed a good, respectful relationship.)
+He wore the usual clothes of a wheat cocky and there was nothing on the surface which would reveal the devastating past this man once had to live, which I came to hear about as we developed a good, respectful relationship.

 Arthur Auberry had 5 children; 2 girls and a boy, who were away at boarding school and a lot younger boy and girl who were still at home.

 Over dinner, she asked me a few questions about my past life but I could tell she was just being polite.
-She seemed, to me to be tightly wound, as I watched her.

-After the evening meal, I went back to my new room and layed down on the bed for a rest.
+After the evening meal, I went back to my new room and laid down on the bed for a rest.
 About half an hour later Arthur came across and said, "D'ya know how to milk a cow, Yorky?"

 "Sure do Arthur.
 I've had plenty of practice at that."

 "I've only got one old milker.
 D'ya mind milkin' her of a mornings for me?"

 "Don't mind a bit Arthur.
 D'ya wanna show me where the shed is, and the setup?"